d4v3y0rk/ffpass/README.md

 ## TL:DR

-The code requires several environment variables to set set for it to work:
+The code requires several environment variables to set for it to work:
 ```
 export FORD_USERNAME="<your fordpass username>"
 export FORD_PASSWORD="<your fordpass password>"